salimk/Rcrawler/README.md

 ```

 #### 4-Filter collected/ scraped web page by search terms/keywords

-If you want to crawl a website and collect/scrape only some web pages related to a specific topic, like gathering posts related to trump donald from a news website.
-Rcrawler function has two useful parameters KeywordsFilter and KeywordsAccuracy
+To crawl a website and collect/scrape only some web pages related to a specific topic, like gathering posts related to *Donald trump*  from a news website.
+Rcrawler function has two useful parameters **KeywordsFilter** and **KeywordsAccuracy**.

-KeywordsFilter: a character vector, here you should provide keywords/terms of the topic you are looking.
-Rcrawler will calculate an accuracy score based matched keywords and their occurrence on the page, then by default, it collects or scrapes only web pages with at least a score of 1% wich mean at least one keyword is founded one time on the page.
+**KeywordsFilter** : a character vector, here you should provide keywords/terms of the topic you are looking for.
+Rcrawler will calculate an accuracy score based on matched keywords and their occurrence on the page, then it collects or scrapes only web pages with at least a score of 1% wich mean at least one keyword is founded one time on the page.
 This parameter must be a vector with at least one keyword like c("mykeyword").

-KeywordsAccuracy.
-Integer value range between 0 and 100, used only with the KeywordsFilter parameter to determine the accuracy of web pages to collect.
+**KeywordsAccuracy**: Integer value range between 0 and 100, used only in combination the *KeywordsFilter* parameter to determine the minimum accuracy of web pages to be collected/scraped.
 You can use one or more search terms; the accuracy will be calculated based on how many provided keywords are found on on the page plus their occurrence rate.
-For example, if only one keyword is provided c("keyword") so ,
+For example, if only one keyword is provided c("keyword"),
 50% means one occurrence of "keyword" in the page
 100% means five occurrences of "keyword" in the page